THE MAJORITY OF PEOPLE DON’T REALISE THEIR SNORING CAN LEAD TO BIGGER AND MORE SERIOUS HEALTH ISSUES

 Snoring in children may be a sign of poor oxygen levels, which results in the body constantly waking up, leading to poor quality or restless sleep.
 This can lead to a lack of concentration at school, or poor energy and stamina level.
-Sometimes, it can also contribute to, or be misdiagnosed as Attention Deficit Disorder (ADHD).
+Sometimes, it can also contribute to, or be misdiagnosed as Attention Deficit Hyperactivity Disorder (ADHD).

-The symptoms of Sleep Apnoea include:
+The symptoms of sleep apnoea include:

 - Loud or frequent snoring

 - Choking or gasping while you sleep

 - Waking up with dry mouth or a sore throat